FreeDSx/LDAP/docs/Server/Configuration.md

 ------------------
 #### setReferWrites

-A `ReplicaConfig` setter for whether a client write to the replica is referred to the provider (`true`) or rejected with `unwillingToPerform` (`false`).
+A `ConsumerConfig` setter for whether a client write to the replica is referred to the provider (`true`) or rejected with `unwillingToPerform` (`false`).

 **Default**: `true`